 When I think back to all those nights I spent crying out to God to fix my marriage.
 All those hours I spent on my knees asking for Him to change the circumstances.
 Hours spent reading Christian self-help books and online resources trying to change who I was so that I would be the only one for him.

 Looking back and thinking about all of that makes me sad that I was wasting all of that time for nothing and for someone who couldn’t love me.
-Nothing but divorce came of my hard work and sacrifice.
+Nothing but divorce came from my hard work and sacrifice.

 But then I realized I needed to change how I evaluated that time.
 Maybe it wasn’t wasted.
 Maybe there was more to that time than the outcome.